VUB Redox Signaling lab

 ICP Collet lab

 Joris Messens is group leader of the Redox Signaling lab within Flanders Institute for Biotechnology (VIB) and professor at the Vrije Universiteit Brussel.
 After several years in Biotech-industry as a Master of Sciences in Biochemistry, he became an expert in protein purification.
 He obtained his PhD from the John Moores University of Liverpool (UK, 2003) with structural and functional work on arsenate reductase from Staphyloccocus aureus.
-He is author or co-author of more than 90 peer-reviewed publications.
+He is author or co-author of more than 100 peer-reviewed publications.
 Most of his studies focus on protein conformational changes induced by thiol-based reaction mechanisms, and the identification of redox-sensitive proteins in plants.
-Joris Messens is also frequently asked as invited speaker, session leader, chair and co-chair on international meetings, like GRC, ESF, EMBO, and he is member of the reviewing board for the DFG priority program 'Dynamics of thiol-based switches in cellular physiology'.
+Joris Messens is also frequently invited as speaker, session leader, chair and co-chair on international meetings, like GRC, ESF, EMBO, and he is member of the reviewing board for the DFG priority program 'Dynamics of thiol-based switches in cellular physiology'.

 Jean-François Collet is Welbio Investigator, Senior Research Associate of the FRS-FNRS and Professor at the Université catholique de Louvain (UCL).
 During his doctoral work at the de Duve Institute in the lab of Emile Van Schaftingen, he discovered a large family of phosphotransferases that form a phosphoenzyme on an aspartate residue.
 Then he moved to the lab of James Bardwell at the University of Michigan to work on the proteins that catalyze the formation of protein disulfide bonds in the bacterial periplasm.
 In 2004, he established his lab at the de Duve Institute of the UCL in Brussels.
 He is author or co-author of more than 90 peer-reviewed publications, most of which focus on disulfide bond formation and protein folding in the periplasm and the detection of envelope stress.